Two Factor Authentication (WhatsApp)

 Currently the API supports 3 Languages: English, Spanish and Portuguese.

-Required if you want to send templates in languages other than English.
+Required if you want to send message templates in languages other than English.

 English: "en", "en_GB", "en_US"